-A. The SELUP process is a local planning process that allows land uses typically not allowed by right in certain zoning to be permitted so long as the exception goes through a designated review procedure.
-TEP is submitting a SLEUP for each Subject Crossing because this was recommended by the City in the pre-application meeting.
-Separate applications will help clarify what TEP is requesting and ensure each Subject Crossing receives proper procedural review.
+A. The SELUP process is a local planning process that allows land uses typically not allowed by right in certain zoning to be permied so long as the exception goes through a designated review procedure.
+TEP is submit the LEUP for each Subject Crossing because this was recommended by the City in the pre-application on meeting.
+Separate application in swill help clarify what TEP is requested and ensure each Subject Crossing receives proper procedural review.